Create a RAG Application

 Once you have created these services, you can safely save the configuration.

-2. Configure the AI Rag Template service
+2. Configure the RAG Chatbot API service

 MONGODB_CLUSTER_URI